istio/istio.io/content/en/docs/setup/install/helm/index.md

 the steps below:

 {{< warning >}}
-Note that when you install a canary version of `istiod` service, the underlying cluster-wide resources from the base chart resources are shared across your primary and canary installations.
+Note that when you install a canary version of the `istiod` service, the underlying cluster-wide resources from the base chart resources are shared across your primary and canary installations.